 The Maurer Foundation’s 3-pronged early detection plan works for men, too:

-- Breast Self Examination (BSE): Men theoretically have an easier job of detecting unusual lumps in their breasts as they have less tissue, particularly around the nipple and areola, than women.
+- Breast Self Examination (BSE): Men theoretically have an easier job of detecting unusual lumps in their breasts as they have less tissue particularly around the nipple and The pigmented skin surrounding the nipple. than women.
 A successful breast self examination does require a degree of self-awareness, however.

 - Clinical Breast Exam: Like BSE’s but performed by a trained specialist (doctor, nurse or other health care practitioner).
-Unlike women, who are recommended to have a clinical breast exam once a year beginning at age 20, men are not all necessarily advised to schedule regular clinical breast exams.
-However, in the event that a man feels a lump or notices any changes in his breast or nipple area, a clinical breast exam would still be a good idea.
+Unlike women, who are recommended to have a clinical breast exam once a year beginning at age 20, most doctors do not regularly perform a clinical breast exam on their male patients.
+Men are encouraged to request that their doctors do so.
+In the event that a man feels a lump or notices any changes in his breast or nipple area, a clinical breast exam would be necessary.

-- Breast Imaging: Men can benefit from the same range of breast imaging technology: from a breast x-ray (mammogram) to a scan using sound waves (ultrasound) or a magnetic field and radio wave scan (MRI).
+- Breast Imaging: Since breast cancer Incidence refers to the occurrence of new cases of disease or injury in a population over a specified period of time. rates in males are low, men do not routinely undergo screening A low dose x-ray picture of the breast that allows a doctor to view glandular tissue and determine the presence of cancer. for breast cancer.
+Men who are suspected of having breast cancer can benefit from the same range of breast imaging technology: from a breast x-ray (mammogram) to a scan using sound waves (ultrasound) or a magnetic field and radio wave scan (MRI).
 These different technologies allow either a 2D or 3D picture of the breast tissue to be built, making detection of potentially cancerous areas easier.

 Why Does the Myth Exist?

 Although men can develop breast cancer too, it is still relatively rare and women are at a far greater risk.
 In fact, the American Cancer Society says, “Breast cancer is about 100 times less common among men than among women.”
 Why is this?
 Nobody is entirely sure, although a common theory is that simply by having more breast tissue, women have a greater mass in which to develop cancerous cells so are inevitably at higher risk.
-Women also tend to have much higher levels of estrogen which could well be a contributory factor.
+Women also tend to have much higher levels of A female sex hormone that is primarily produced by the ovaries.
+Its primary function is to regulate the menstrual cycle and assist in the production of secondary sex characteristics such as breasts.
+It may even play a role in the production of cancer cells in the breast tissue. which could well be a contributory factor.

 Unfortunately, because breast cancer in men is not common, studies into it are also infrequent.
-Until this area of research develops further it is unlikely that we will get a more accurate answer to why men are less susceptible to breast cancer than women.
+Until this area of research develops further it is unlikely that we will get a more accurate answer to why men are less The state or fact of being likely or liable to be influenced or harmed by a particular thing. to breast cancer than women.